Hashim908/Student_attendence/README.md

 # Student_attendence
-Programing Principles Sem1 Univfersity project
+Programing Principles Sem1 Univfersity project (20 MARCH 2024)

 This system
 1. The systm checks real-time and only allows the student to mark there attendence in the first 15 mintues of class